kari983/MS_data_analyses/README.md

 (A).
 Datasets

 Three datasets are used for the analyses.
-Dataset "Combine_Sites_Biomass_2023" is used for main MS results while datasets "All_Insects_abundance" and "Herbivores_abundance" are used for supporting information results.
+Dataset "Combine_Sites_Biomass_2023" is used for main MS results while datasets "All_Insects_abundance" and "Herbivores_abundance" are used for supporting information.

 **Below is the explaination of the data that are presented in each columns and rows of "Combine_Sites_Biomass_2023" dataset.**
 (1).
 Column 1 ("Elev") is the abbreviation for Elevation and contains the two elevations; 700m and 1700m in which the experiments were situated.